kirki-framework/kirki-framework.github.io/docs/controls/color.md

 * The `color` field saves a `string` with the `hex` code of the selected color.
 Example: `#000000`.
 * If your control supports transparency and the selected color is not 100% opaque, the value will be saved as a string containing the `rbga` color.
 Example: `rgba(0,0,0,0)`.
 * If your control is a hue-only control, the value saved will be an integer between `0` and `359`.

+## Repository

+You can find the control's repository on [Github](https://github.com/kirki-framework/control-color/)